 Washington’s leadership in commercialized space stems from its long history in aerospace combined with a deep pool of top talent in software, hardware, advanced materials and telecommunications.
 As the federal space budgets continued to experience cuts, Washington businesses stepped in to explore new opportunities based on broadband satellite constellations, value-added services and human space exploration.
 New companies such as Blue Origin, Spaceflight Industries, Planetary Resources and Vulcan Aerospace have continued to build on the region’s pioneer role in space exploration.

 This pioneering work included the design and manufacture of the lunar rovers by Boeing in the 1970s and the Inertial Upper Stage, which sent the Magellan, Galileo and Ulysses probes on their respective missions.
 Aerojet has provided rocket engines for all of NASA’s most important missions, from the maneuvering jets on Voyager to the rockets that allowed Curiosity to touch down safely on the Martian surface.

 This rich history of innovation has provided Washington with a deep pool of engineering and manufacturing talent that is not only experienced in aerospace, software, hardware, propulsion, composites, big data and telecommunications as well.

 Though the state’s geographic location makes it unsuitable as a launch site, this hasn’t stopped Washington companies from creating the next generation of space vehicles and systems.
-South of Seattle, Blue Origin is designing and manufacturing the new BE-4 rocket motors that will power its New Glenn rocket as well as United Launch Alliance’s Vulcan launch system.
+South of Seattle, Blue Origin is developing the prototypes of the BE-4 rocket motors that will power its New Glenn rocket as well as United Launch Alliance’s Vulcan launch system.
 At Aerojet, workers are exploring new propulsion systems such as resistojets, gridded-ion thrusters and rockets powered by hydroxyl ammonium nitrate, which is safer and more efficient than traditional fuels.

 The increased emphasis on value-added services and telecommunications has allowed companies like Spaceflight Industries to create new ventures such as BlackSky Global, which provides high-resolution, near real-time imagery to customers.
 Miniaturization and commoditization continue to drive down costs and increase opportunities across the board for entrepreneurs and companies that want to explore the bleeding edge of commercial space exploration.